Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 Telescopic platformsoffer reach and height – ideal foropen facility areas.Articulated platformsare agile and flexible – perfect forwinding courtyards or pipe bridges.
 Apparent details are also important:Access, floor load, basket size or machine basedecide whether a device is approved.
 Anyone planning industrial applications should thereforetechnically sophisticated and practical forward-thinking– otherwise the stage is there, but not at the location.

-Anyone who plans incorrectly or delivers the wrong equipment will delay entire shutdowns, jeopardize deadlines – or simply not be allowed onto the premises.
+Anyone who plans incorrectly or delivers the wrong equipment here will delay entire shutdowns, jeopardize deadlines – or simply not be allowed onto the premises.

 Refineries and petrochemical plants